What Is Chronic Diarrhea?

 Damage to the intestine's epithelium (outer, protective layer) caused by a bacterial or viral infection is a very common cause of diarrhea.
 When the epithelium is damaged, absorption of water in the gut happens very inefficiently, resulting in the loose, watery stools associated with diarrhea.

-In these cases, IBS can develop quickly, or it can develop many years after the initial infection.
+In these cases, post-infectious IBS (or IBS caused by food poisoning) can develop quickly or it can develop many years after the initial infection.
 Patients often don't remember the original instance of food poisoning that may have led to IBS.

 Can One Instance of Food Poisoning Lead to Chronic Diarrhea?

 Yes, it can.
 In fact, people who've had food poisoning in the past have a 1 in 9 chance of developing IBS with diarrheal symptoms [IBS-D (diarrhea-predominant IBS) or IBS-M (diarrhea/constipation-mixed IBS)].

 The path from food poisoning to IBS has to do with a toxin called Cytolethal Distending Toxin B, or CdtB for short.
 The most common bacteria that cause food poisoning like Shigella, Campylobacter, Salmonella, and E. coli. release the toxin CdtB into your body.

 When a toxin like CdtB enters your body, your immune system fights back with an antibody - in this case, your body creates anti-CdtB.
 CdtB looks in some ways like vinculin, a naturally occurring protein in your body that is critical for healthy gut function.
 Because CdtB and vinculin can look alike, your body can think it needs to fight back against vinculin, at which point it starts producing another antibody, anti-vinculin.